devtonysoft/blog/about.md

 permalink: about
 ---

 Hi!
 I am Anthony, a Software Engineer / Information Systems Specialist.
-I am enthusiastic about technology that is why I always challenge myself to improve and create different types of applications for the end users.
+I am fascinated about technology that is why I always challenge myself to improve and create different types of applications for the end users.

-### Do you want to hire me?
+### Are you looking for a freelancer?

-If you are looking for a freelancer that are willing to make your projects become a reality do not hesitate to send me an email at `webdeveloper.tonysoft@gmail.com`
+I am available to be hired as a freelancer just send me and email at <a href="mailto:iamtonysoft@gmail.com">iamtonysoft@gmail.com</a>